dubrie/public/books.md

 ### Active Books

-- Crucial Conversations by Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzler
 - Why Are We Yelling by Buster Benson
+- The Sixth Extinction by Elizabeth Kolbert

 ### Queued Up Next